Technology

 The light-based approach also keeps safety planning simpler than a laser installation, while LED power can be modulated faster than typical IR heating hardware.

-LEAM meltpool visualization showing localized thermal energy near the deposition interface
+LEAM deposition-interface visualization showing localized thermal energy near the heated interface zone

 Process controls